cisco/mindmeld/source/userguide/deep_neural_nets.rst

 :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.

-Using the input text, the first layer of an LSTM classifier embeds the these textual sequences into low-dimensional vectors using an embedding lookup table.
+Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
 An LSTM's ability to maintain temporal information is generally dependent on its *hidden* dimension.
-Several LSTM layers can be stacked one-after-another, and each layer can process the text with forward-looking context, or with both forward- and backward-looking context windows.
+Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
-The first layer's output embedding sequence is passed through the stacked LSTMs, which finally produces one vector per token of the input text.
+The LSTM processes the text from left-to-right or in the case of a bi-directional LSTM (bi-LSTM), it can process the text both ways, from left-to-right and right-to-left.
+This yields an output sequence of one vector per token of the input text.
+Optionally, these LSTMs can then be stacked, with the output of one serving as the input to another.

 To obtain a single vector per input text, the vectors for each token can be pooled or the last vector in the sequence can simply be used as the representative vector.
 This vector is analogous to an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.